ganeti/ganeti/doc/hooks.rst

 INSTANCE_DISKn_MODE
   Either *rw* for a read-write disk or *ro* for a read-only one.

+INSTANCE_HV_x,y,z,...
+  Instance hypervisor options.
+There is one variable per option.
+For instance, GANETI_INSTANCE_HV_use_bootloader

+INSTANCE_HYPERVISOR
+  The instance hypervisor.

 INSTANCE_NIC_COUNT
   The number of NICs for the instance.